10 tips for businesses during COVID-19

-Among those challenges is providing service to your customers while following the public health guidelines that keep our communities safe.
-As members of the ecommerce community, we have to remember many people in isolation or quarantine might be depending on us to get supplies.
-To sustain your business, you'll need adapt to make sure you can still meet your customers' needs.
+As members of the ecommerce community, we have to remember people in isolation or quarantine might be depending on us to get home essentials and supplies.
+To sustain your business, you'll need to adapt to ensure you can still meet your customers' needs.

 We're lucky to be part of an ecommerce community that supports one another when times are tough.
 In that spirit, here are 10 tips to help you overcome the challenges brought on by COVID-19.